pmndrs/zustand/readme.md

 })
 ```

-You can also log action's type along with its payload:
+You can also log the action's type along with its payload:

 ```jsx
 const createBearSlice = (set, get) => ({